 - Greenbelt Alliance was a founder of Santa Clara Open Space Authority (OSA) in 1993, which has preserved 16,000 acres of open space in the county

-- We led the creation of 26 urban growth boundaries throughout the nine-county Bay Area beginning in 1996
+- We are the leading advocate in creating and defending urban growth boundaries throughout the nine-county Bay Area beginning since the first ones were created in 1996

 - Won a lawsuit against the City of Oakley resulting in $6.8 million dollars to preserve farmland 2009